jeshaiahmiller/Marvel-Galore/README.md

 ## Project Description

-This is a site that allows you to search your favorite marvel movies and shows.
-This will display information about the movies.
+This is a site that allows you to search your favorite marvel comics and characters.
+This will display information about them.

 ## API and Data Sample